- Explain how depressants impact nervous system activity

 Ethanol, which we commonly refer to as alcohol, is in a class of psychoactive drugs known as depressants (Figure 1).
 A depressant is a drug that tends to suppress central nervous system activity.
 Other depressants include barbiturates and benzodiazepines.
 These drugs share in common their ability to serve as agonists of the gamma-Aminobutyric acid (GABA) neurotransmitter system.
 Because GABA has a quieting effect on the brain, GABA agonists also have a quieting effect; these types of drugs are often prescribed to treat both anxiety and insomnia.

 Acute alcohol administration results in a variety of changes to consciousness.
+Alcohol intoxication is measured for legal and medical uses in terms of Blood Alcohol Content (BAC).
+A BAC of 0.10 (0.10% or one-tenth of one percent) means that there are 0.10 g of alcohol for every 100 ml of blood.
+While a BAC of 0.0 is sober, in the United States a BAC of 0.08 is legally intoxicated, and above that is considered very impaired.
+BAC levels above 0.40 are potentially fatal.
 At rather low doses, alcohol use is associated with feelings of euphoria.
 As the dose increases, people report feeling sedated.
 Generally, alcohol is associated with decreases in reaction time and visual acuity, lowered levels of alertness, and reduction in behavioral control.
 With excessive alcohol use, a person might experience a complete loss of consciousness and/or difficulty remembering events that occurred during a period of intoxication (McKim & Hancock, 2013).
 In addition, if a pregnant woman consumes alcohol, her infant may be born with a cluster of birth defects and symptoms collectively called fetal alcohol spectrum disorder (FASD) or fetal alcohol syndrome (FAS).

 With repeated use of many central nervous system depressants, such as alcohol, a person becomes physically dependent upon the substance and will exhibit signs of both tolerance and withdrawal.
 Psychological dependence on these drugs is also possible.
 Therefore, the abuse potential of central nervous system depressants is relatively high.